minibolt-guide/minibolt/guide/system/operating-system.md

 1. Leave empty next option if you don't want to use an HTTP proxy to access.
 Press done

-1. If you don't want to use an alternative mirror for Ubuntu, press done directly
+1. If you don't want to use an alternative mirror for Ubuntu, leave empty and press done directly

 1. Configure a guided storage layout, or create a custom one, you will need to mount a filesystem at primary unit storage `("/")` and select a boot disk